-- our Landscape Character Assessment was developed by a volunteer team and with additional information from TWBC; - flood risk was obtained from the Department for Environment, Food & Rural Affairs; - geology, water and environmental assessment was produced by a local expert; - Goudhurst and Kilndown Conservation Area Appraisal 2006 was obtained from TWBC. - 26.
+- Goudhurst and Kilndown Conservation Area Appraisal 2006 was obtained from TWBC. - 26.
 More detailed information on this extensive evidence base, including reports on the village consultations and workshops, can be found in the Goudhurst Neighbourhood Plan supplementary documents on the website https://goudhurst-pc.gov.uk/gouhurst-neighbourhood-plan-full-history/.

-2.3 Selecting Sites for Development
+2.4 Selecting Sites for Development

-This plan will defer site allocation to TWBC

-- 27. The Goudhurst Neighbourhood Plan has been developed in parallel with the new Tunbridge Wells Local Plan.
-Tunbridge Wells B.C., in support of their Local Plan process, issued two Calls for Sites (in 2016 and 2017), which brought forward 262 sites across our Parish. - 28.
+- This plan will defer site allocation to TWBC - 27.
+The Goudhurst Neighbourhood Plan has been developed in parallel with the new Tunbridge Wells Local Plan.
+Tunbridge Wells B.C., in support of their Local Plan process, issued two Calls for Sites (in 2016 and 2017), which brought forward 272 sites across our Parish. - 28.
 The Parish Council considered a process of site selection and ultimately decided to defer site allocation to the Borough Council.

-2 As at October 2018
+2 As at October 2020